• Skip to primary navigation

 Each aspect is calculated and multiplied by an importance factor, ending up with an accurate overall authenticity score out of 100.

-To receive a free copy just enter your email address, then click on the subscribe button:
+To receive your free copy of the Howard Score, enter your name and email address,

 Why the Howard Score is useful, and what you can use it for…